raulhammerl/limbion/index.md

 Limbion learning is coming soon.

-Meanwhile just drop us a mail or call us
+Meanwhile just drop us a mail or call us.

 ***

 ## What's in it?

-limbion learning creates learning experiences, business cases and networks for the digital world.
+Limbion learning creates learning experiences, business cases and networks for the digital world.